Is Idris Elba the next James Bond?

-Best known for his roles in Boardwalk Empire and Kill Your Darlings, Huston is among the bookie's favourites for 007.
-He starred in Ben-Hur, which was a terrible film, if we're honest, but Angelica Huston is his aunt and he's got that rugged, well-travelled look that Bond used to have before Mr Smoothy, Daniel Craig, took over.
+Best known for his roles in Boardwalk Empire and Kill Your Darlings, Huston was the bookie's third favourite pick to play 007 for a long time.
+He starred in Ben-Hur, which was a terrible film, if we're honest, but Angelica Huston is his aunt and he's got that rugged, well-travelled look that Bond used to have before Mr. Smoothy, Daniel Craig, took over.

-Forget Craig, the person we should feel most sorry for is Hiddleston, who has been seemingly auditioning for the part since his performance as a sexy spy performance in The Night Manager.
-Speculation that Hiddleston wanted going to take over as Bond was so widespread, his relationship with Taylor Swift was chalked up as a PR stunt to get increase his chances of being cast.
+Pity poor Hiddleston, who has been seemingly auditioning for the part since his performance as a sexy spy in The Night Manager.
+Speculation that Hiddleston was going to take over as Bond was so widespread, his relationship with Taylor Swift was chalked up as a PR stunt to increase his chances of being cast.
 He's clearly not been paying attention to Broccoli.
-Tom, you need to play it cool.
+She clearly likes actors who play it cool and pretend they don't want the gig.
 Maybe make a public announcement saying you hate the idea of Bond.
 Or go one step further and threaten to slit your throat, stick your hand down it and pull your own heart out.
-They're be bound to cast you then.
+They're bound to cast you then.

-Turner has been tipped for the job many times, which is perhaps unsurprising considering how well practiced the actor is now in blurring the lines of sexual consent, just like Bond (we're specifically thinking of that shower scene from Skyfall but there are quite a few to go with, so pick your own favourite).
+Turner has been tipped for the job many times, which is perhaps unsurprising considering how well practised the actor is now in blurring the lines of sexual consent, as Poldark, not unlike Bond if we're honest (we're specifically thinking of that shower scene from Skyfall but there are quite a few to go with, so pick your own favourite).
 Following Turner's performance as a vampire in Being Human and a curiously attractive dwarf in The Hobbit trilogy, we think Irish Turner would be a great Bond.
 Hopefully a decent, respectful Bond, like Poldark was in the early seasons.

 The man with the mighty moustache who stepped onto our TV screens (and hearts) in ITV's Victoria as the delicious Prince Albert.
 A source told The Mirror that the actor’s role in BBC thriller The Game caught Broccoli's eye a few months ago.
 His stern, stiff Albert has made us all fall madly in love with him.
-Also any man who looks that good in a military jacket will own a tuxedo.
-So, you never know, maybe if it isn't Craig it'll be Hughes, if not this time, then next.
+Also any man who looks that good in a military jacket will surely own a tuxedo.